 One of the Most Dramatic & Beautiful Beaches in Vieques, Puerto Rico

-Keep walking to the right and the concentration of black sand is greater and more striking.
+Keep walking to the right and the concentration of black sand gets greater and more striking.

-Behind you are beautiful golden colored cliffs with ridges carved by nature alone.
+Behind you are cliffs with ridges carved by mother nature.

-Many locals did not even know there was black sand in Vieques and some that knew did not have a name for it so we named it Playa Negrita (Little Black Beach) back in 2004.
-Now the beach is called “Playa Negra” or in English “Black Sand Beach”.
-This beach was truly a secret beach but after posting it on Vieques.com, this is the beach that many visitors want to go see when vacationing in Vieques.
+Many locals did not even know there was black sand in Vieques.
+Those that knew about it did not have a name for it, so we named it Playa Negrita (Little Black Beach) back in 2004.
+Presently the beach is called “Playa Negra” or in English “Black Sand Beach”.
+This beach was truly a secret beach until we published it on this article, word spread, and for the past years, it is the beach that most visitors don’t want to miss.
 We hope you enjoy your visit.

 You can access Playa Negra in two ways.